pmbmc/ifdocs/docs/quickstart.md

 ### Authentication:
 This plugin uses the Azure recommended OAuth2 protocol to authenticate and authorize access to Azure data factory.
 No username and passwords are used.

+There are 2 methods for deploying the jobtype

-    1. Download the Integration Factory AI jobtype.
+    1. Download the Azure Data Factory job from http://github.com/adfaijob.
-    2. Download the python package and unzip the contents.
+    2. Download the python package from http://github.com/adfaijob/pythonpackage and unzip the contents.
     3. Deploy the plugin through Control-M Application Integrator.

+        a.
+Using the Application Integrator UI
+        b.
+Using the Control-M Automation

     4. Define a connection profile
     5. Run your first Azure Data Factory pipeline from Control-M